iitis/DatagenCopulaBased.jl/README.md

 The reversed copula is introduced by the following transformation  `∀ᵢ uᵢ → 1-uᵢ`.
-For modelling justification see: K. Domino, T. Błachowicz, M. Ciupak, 'The use of copula functions for predictive analysis of correlations between extreme storm tides', Physica A: Statistical Mechanics and its Applications 413, 489-497, 2014; and K. Domino, T. Błachowicz, 'The use of copula functions for modeling the risk of investment in shares traded on the Warsaw Stock Exchange', Physica A: Statistical Mechanics and its Applications 413, 77-85, 2014.
+For modelling justification see: K. Domino, T. Błachowicz, M. Ciupak, 'The use of copula functions for predictive analysis of correlations between extreme storm tides', Physica A: Statistical Mechanics and its Applications 413, 489-497, (2014); and K. Domino, T. Błachowicz, 'The use of copula functions for modeling the risk of investment in shares traded on the Warsaw Stock Exchange', Physica A: Statistical Mechanics and its Applications 413, 77-85, (2014).

-### Nested Archimedean copulas
+### The Nested Archimedean copulas

-To generate `t` realisations of `∑ᵢ nᵢ + m` variate data from nested Archimedean copulas,  McNeil, A.J., 2008.
-'Sampling nested Archimedean copulas'.
-Journal of Statistical Computation and Simulation 78, 567–581, run:
+To sample `t` realisations of `∑ᵢ nᵢ + m` variate data from nested Archimedean copulas, by the algorithm form  McNeil, A.J., 'Sampling nested Archimedean copulas', Journal of Statistical Computation and Simulation 78, 567–581 (2008), run:

 ```julia